 17. Not keeping a joint calendar for the kids’ during and after your divorce.

 Keeping track of all of your kids’ activities, medical appointments, and schedules is daunting for intact families.
-When you are getting a divorce, or once you are divorced, it’s even harder.
+When you're getting a divorce, or once you are divorced, it’s even harder.
 There are lots of digital parenting tools that can help you automate your kids’ schedule so that everyone knows what is going on with the kids all the time.
+If you don't want to use those tools at least create a shared Google calendar for you and your spouse.
 The sooner you start to use that kind of a calendar, the more smoothly your kids will transition into their new situation, and the more you will lower everyone’s stress level.

 18. Not understanding the tax implications of your divorce settlement before it is final.